-Andis Styliner 2 & M3 Reviewed and Compared
+Andis Styliner M3 Review and Compared with Styliner 2

 Andis Styliner series feature professional hair trimmers fitting into a medium-budget.
 The models aim to deliver smooth shaving and perform neat linings.

 Part of the same product line, these two groomers differ from each other a little, yet adhere to standard Andis quality.

-Enough intros – time for the real deal, starting with an Andis Styliner 2 review!
+Enough intros – time for the real deal, starting with an Andis styliner m3 review!

 Overview of Andis Styliner 2 trimmer